 After an inital flourish of enthusiasm in both Vienna and Berlin, audiences stayed away.
 Promoters blamed poor marketing.

+Let's conduct a brief thought experiment.
 Imagine Atlanta in the late 1920s.
 A theatrical impressario wants to mount the latest Broadway success, a story of two scamming theatrical producers who need to find a guaranteed flop.
 The protagonists stumble upon a play called Springtime for Ol' Massa, with a centrepiece that features a chorus of Antebellum gentry singing about all the human beings they might chain up and whip.
-Its plot turns on how the play-within-a-play becomes a surprise hit.
+Its plot turns on how the play-within-a-play is mistaken for satire, and becomes a surprise hit.

 Our impressario might blame his failure on poor marketing, too.